Current Students

 Students may take courses at colleges outside of CUNY toward their CUNY BA degree.
 Those colleges must be either regionally accredited or accredited by the New York State Department of Education.
 Courses taken at non-CUNY colleges for Areas of Concentration must be approved in advance by the faculty mentor and the program's Academic Director.
 Students must attain grades of “C” or better to transfer non-CUNY courses into the program.
 Non-CUNY courses will appear on the CUNY BA transcript as “Non-CUNY College” and with grades of “CR” (“credit”).
 Students are responsible for registering at the non-CUNY school, paying tuition there, submitting the course information on the CUNY BA registration forms, and arranging to have transcripts sent back to the program at the end of the semester.
 (Students must also remember that they are responsible for satisfying their 30 CUNY credit residency requirement and that non-CUNY college credit obviously does not satisfy any part of the residency requirement.)

-Qualified students may take some graduate courses as part of their CUNY BA undergraduate program.
-Policies about admission of undergraduates into graduate courses vary from campus to campus and from discipline to discipline; students must comply with those policies.
+Qualified students may take some graduate-level courses as part of their CUNY BA undergraduate program.
+Policies about admission of undergraduates into graduate-level courses vary from campus to campus and from discipline to discipline; students must comply with those policies.
 Interested students should speak to their CUNY BA academic advisor.

 Eligibility